risheek2005/Number_Guessing/README.md

   - If the guess is correct, the game ends with a success message.

 - The player loses if they run out of attempts before guessing correctly.

+##🤝 CONTRIBUTING :-

+Feel free to fork the repository and submit pull requests!
+Whether it’s improving UI, adding new features, or fixing bugs — contributions are welcome.